US staffer suffers brain injury after 'sound' incident in China - Journal du Cameroun

 The US embassy in Beijing issued a health alert Wednesday over the incident, while saying it does not know what caused the symptoms or of any similar situations in the country.

-Last year 24 US diplomats and their family members in Cuba fell victim to a mysterious attack that left them with injuries resembling brain trauma.
+Last year 24 US diplomats and their family members in Cuba fell victim to mysterious “attacks” that left them with injuries resembling brain trauma.
 Ten Canadian diplomats and their relatives also suffered a strange illness.

 “The medical indications are very similar and entirely consistent with the medical indications that have taken place to Americans working in Cuba,” Pompeo said in Washington.